Hotz99/linux_kernel_module/readme.md

 # What ?

-- Linux kernel module written in C, featuring process virtual memory reading and writing, ordered through IOCTL commands.
+Linux kernel module written in C, allows for reading and writing memory of a given target process, interfacing with a user-space program via IOCTL commands through a character device file.

-- Usermode program written in Rust:
-    - finds the PID of the target process
-    - finds the base address of the target process
-    - makes `ioctl` syscalls to the kernel module device interface, leveraging the `nix` crate

 # Getting started

-1. read the comments in `kernel_module/install.sh`
-2. run `kernel_module/install.sh`
+1. Run `install.sh` once.
+    1.1.
+The module's `register_chrdev()` dynamically generates a major number for the device file.
+The major number is printed to the kernel log when the module is loaded.
+    1.2.
+Read the used number from the kernel log and adjust `MAJOR_NUMBER` in `install.sh` to match.
+2. Run `install.sh` again with the correct major number.
-3. run `src/main.rs`
+3. Run `src/main.rs`

-# STUDY NOTES

 ## IOCTL Communication Workflow
     Device File: